 In an open letter shared on twitter, he talked about his experience living in poverty and asked the government to reconsider their decision to cancel the food voucher scheme during the COVID-19 pandemic.
 The government did a u-turn and did not cancel the scheme during term time, however, many families still need to take on this expense once summer holidays begin.

-“Parents like mine would rely on kids’ clubs over the Summer break, providing a safe space and at least one meal, whilst they work.”
-He added “today, these essential kids’ clubs are not an option during the pandemic.”
+Rashford said: “Parents like mine would rely on kids’ clubs over the Summer break, providing a safe space and at least one meal, whilst they work.”
+He added, “today, these essential kids’ clubs are not an option during the pandemic.”

 Healthy and regular meals give children the best chance at succeeding in school.
 Children need good food to grow, to concentrate and to have fun.
 Anxiety around going hungry and hunger itself increases the risk of other health problems.
 Everyone needs a strong immune system – especially during a pandemic.